-All propane gas equipment must conform to the safety standards of the National Board of Fire Underwriters (See NBFU Manual 58).
+All propane gas equipment must conform to the safety standards of the national board.
 Line pressure 11.3 - 14" w.c.

 For satisfactory operation, propane gas manifold pressure must be within 9.7 - 10.3 inches w.c. for high fire and within 6.7 - 7.3 inches w.c. low fire at the manifold with all gas appliances in operation.
 Maintaining proper gas pressure depends on three main factors:

 - Vaporization rate, which depends on (a) temperature of the liquid, and (b) wetted surface area of the container or containers. - 2.
-Proper pressure regulation. - Pressure drop in lines between regulators, and between second stage regulator and the appliance.
+Proper pressure regulation. - 3.
+Pressure drop in lines between regulators, and between second stage regulator and the appliance.
 Pipe size required will depend on length of pipe run and total load of all appliances.